sileod/tasksource/README.md

 ```

 Each dataset is mapped to a `MultipleChoice`, `Classification`, or `TokenClassification` task with standardized fields.
-We don't support generation tasks as they are addressed by [promptsource](https://github.com/bigscience-workshop/promptsource).
+We do not support generation tasks as they are addressed by [promptsource](https://github.com/bigscience-workshop/promptsource).

 All implemented preprocessings can be found in [tasks.py](https://github.com/sileod/tasksource/blob/main/src/tasksource/tasks.py).
 Each preprocessing is a function that takes a dataset as input and returns a standardized dataset.